-Generally speaking, the goals of commuter benefis are to encourage more environmentally friendly ways to get to work, improve productivity, or reduce costs and taxes for employees.
-If you’re already paying to commute, then taking advantage of these perks can be a no-brainer.
+Generally speaking, commuter benefis are meant to encourage more environmentally friendly ways to get to work, improve productivity, or reduce costs and taxes for employees.
+If you’re already paying to commute, then take advantage of these perks.

 5. Wellness Programs

 Some companies might provide a partial reimbursement on a gym membership; others might give access to health coaches; and still others might hold in-house yoga sessions.
 And some companies may even extend the definition of wellness to other areas of your life.
-They might, for instance, offer access to financial planning programs to help you learn how to manage your money life.
-Or they may organize in-house workshops that teach you how to meditate or manage stress.
+They might, for instance, offer access to financial planning programs.
+Or they may organize workshops that teach you how to manage stress.

 6. Disability Insurance